LazyCats07/MyPayload/README.md

-## My Payload
+# **My Payload**

-Payload collection made for learning needs because there is no work
+This repo contains a collection of payloads that I made for cybersecurity learning needs